Shermans Dale, Pennsylvania

-Shermans Dale is an unincorporated community in Carroll Township, Perry County, Pennsylvania, United States, along Sherman's Creek.
+Shermans Dale is an unincorporated community in Carroll Township, Perry County, Pennsylvania, United States, along Shermans Creek.
 It was originally settled by Scots-Irish settlers before the American Revolutionary War.
 Its ZIP code is 17090.

 The public school that serves Shermans Dale is West Perry School District.

 Religion

 Mt.
 Gilead United Methodist Church is located here.

 It is also the site of a former Presbyterian church with a pioneer graveyard.
 Although this church is no longer used for weekly services, it is maintained for use for weddings and funerals.